CloudLabs-MOC/AI-102-AIEngineer/Instructions/22-azure-search.md

     - **skyscraper** (observe that this word doesn't appear in the actual content of any documents, but is found in the *image captions* and *image tags* that were generated for images in some documents).
     - **Mojave desert** (observe that this term is identified as a *location* in some documents).

-1. Close the browser tab containing the Margie's Travel web site and return to Visual Studio Code.
-Then in the terminal for the **margies-travel** folder where the dotnet  application is running, enter **Ctrl+C** to stop the app.
+1. Close the browser tab containing the Margie's Travel website and return to Visual Studio Code.
+Then, in the terminal for the **margies-travel** folder where the dotnet  application is running, enter **Ctrl+C** to stop the app.

 ## Summary
 In this lab, you have completed: